-Explanatory notes Purpose of indicator This indicator aims to understand how signatories use capital allocation to take action on sustainability outcomes.
+Explanatory notes This indicator aims to understand how signatories use capital allocation to take action on sustainability outcomes.
 Capital allocation is a key lever of influence for signatories to take action on sustainability outcomes.
-The way in which this lever contributes to progress on sustainability outcomes will depend on the asset classes signatories invest in and the markets in which they operate (e.g. public vs private).
+Purpose of indicator The way in which this lever contributes to progress on sustainability outcomes will depend on the asset classes signatories invest in and the markets in which they operate (e.g. public vs private).
 For example, in infrastructure or private equity, signatories typically hold larger ownership shares and medium- and long-term investment horizons may give them more significant scope to take action on sustainability outcomes through capital allocation.
 Signatories can choose whether to report on all outcomes jointly in answer option (A) and/or to provide specific responses about some or all of the sustainability outcomes they have chosen to address in answer options (B) to (K).
 Additional reporting guidance Responses to this indicator should provide details on how capital allocation was used during the reporting year to make progress on signatories' sustainability outcomes targets and how these measures are expected to contribute to significant progress on the relevant sustainability outcomes.
 Responses may include information on any investments undertaken with other investors, such as blended finance structures.
 Signatories who select 'Other' in column (1) should describe the relevant activities in column (2).
 Other resources For further reference, see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.
 Logic Dependent on [SO 5] Gateway to N/A Assessment Not assessed

-Indicator ID SO 7 Dependent on: 00 17 FI, SO 1 N/A Sub-section Capital allocation PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE During the reporting year, did you use thematic bonds to take action on sustainability outcomes, including to prevent and mitigate actual and potential negative outcomes?
-Themati c bond(s) label (A) Sustainability Outcome #1: [pre-filled with answers to SO 1, column (3)] □ (A) Green/climate bonds □ (B) Social bonds □ (C) Sustainability bonds □ (D) Sustainability-linked bonds □ (E) SDG or SDG-linked bonds □ (F) Other Specify: [Mandatory free e text: small] [As above] (J) Sustainability C stainability Outcome #10: [pre-filled with answers to SO 1, column (3)] [As above]
+Indicator ID Dependent on: Gateway to: 00 17 FI, SO 1 - Sub-section Capital allocation PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE During the report negative outcome use thematic bonds to take ac ction on susta ainability outcomes, including to pre vent and mitigate act tual and potential Thematic bond(s) label (A) Sustainability (Outcome #1: [pre-l filled with answers to SO 1, colun nn (3)] □ (A) Green/climate bonds □ (B) Social bonds □ (C) Sustainability bonds □ (D) Sustainability-linked bonds □ (E) SDG or SDG-linked bonds □ (F) Other Specify: [Mandatory free e text: small] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 1, column (3)] [As above]

-Explanatory notes Explanatory notes Purpose of indicator This indicator follows on from the thematic bonds-related indicators of the Fixed income module [FI 15, FI 16, FI 17] and aims to understand if signatories use thematic bonds to take action on sustainability outcomes.
+Explanatory notes Purpose of indicator This indicator follows on from the thematic bonds-related indicators of the Fixed income module [FI 15, FI 16, FI 17] and aims to understand if signatories use thematic bonds to take action on sustainability outcomes.
 Additional reporting This indicator is aimed at those investing in thematic bonds, as indicated in [OO 20], not at the potential issuers of such bonds. guidance This indicator only applies to active fixed income.
-Reference to other standards International bond standards: CBI Climate Bonds Standard
+Reference to other International bond standards: standards CBI Climate Bonds Standard

 ICMA's Green Bond Principles

 ICMA's Social Bond Principles

 ICMA's Sustainability Bond Guidelines

 ICMA's Sustainability-Linked Bond Principles

 UNDP SDG Impact Standards for Bond Issuers

 Regional bond standards:

 ASEAN Bond Standards

 Austrian Ecolabel (UZ49)

 EU Green Bonds Standard

-Febelfin Febelfin
+Febelfin The Control of the Control

 FNG-Siegel

-Greenfin
+Greenfin Le label ISR

-Le label ISR
+Luxflag Green Bond

-Luxflag Green Bond Nordic Swan Ecolabel
+Nordic Swan Ecolabel

-People's Bank of China green bond guidelines RIAA
+People's Bank of China green bond guidelines

-Towards Sustainability
+RIAA

 Towards Sustainability

 Other resources For further reference, see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.

 Logic

 Dependent on [OO 17 FI], [SO 1]

 Gateway to N/A

 Assessment

 Not assessed